Nadi-System/nadi-system/paper.md

 - **Attributes** are values that can be boolean, integer, float, string, date, time, datetime, array, and table.
 - **Functions** are categorized into environment, network, and node functions based on what they work on.
 For example, network function is run on a network, while node function is run on each node.
 - **Expressions** are a combination of attributes, variables, function calls, conditionals, etc, that can result in an attribute value.
-- **Propagation**: As a node function is called on each node.
-Propagation determines which nodes are called and in which order.
+- **Propagation**: As a node function is called on each node, Propagation determines which nodes are called and in which order.
 - **Task** in NADI System is an execution body consisting of the type of task, optional output attribute name, and expression or function call.
 Only the top-level function call on the expression can be mutable (changes task context).
 - **Task Context** is the runtime environment for the DSL.
 It stores network, all the variables, and functions from plugins.